CentauriSolutions/EyeDP/README.md

 about how to use it, an admin should peruse the [groups](#groups) section of the documentetion.

+In the Nging Auth Request backend, a user's email and username are set as response headers: `EyeDP-Email` and `EyeDP-Username`.
+As a result, Nginx is capable of interpreting these headers and send them to other appication backends!

 ## Management

 Managing an identity provider can be a complex task requiring many different